-You may think that it is impossible to know when someone will commit suicide.
+You may think that it is impossible to know when someone is thinking about committing suicide.
 It may be hard if that person appears happy and you cannot see any signs of depression.
-If you have a feeling that someone is suicidal, never leave that person along and do everything in your power to make sure that they do not take their own life.
+However, if you have a feeling that someone is suicidal, never leave that person alone.
+Also, do everything in your power to make sure that they do not take their own life.

-Check to see if that person has a plan for their suicide, if they have the tools to commit suicide, when they plan to do it, and if they intend to go through it.
+Check to see if that person has a plan for their suicide.
+Check to see if they have the tools to commit suicide.
+Try to find out when they plan to do it, and if they intend to go through it.
 Once you know all of this information, call a crisis center and the police.
 Remove any lethal weapons from their reach and never leave them alone.
-Encourage that person to see a professional, go to a treatment facility, and make an appointment for that person.
-You can even go to the appointment with your friend to make sure that person goes and to ask how it went.
+Encourage that person to see a professional, or go to a treatment facility.
+Perhaps you can make an appointment for that person.
+You can even go to the appointment with your friend to make sure that they go.
+After they go, ask how it went.
 A therapist might have tips for you as a friend to help your friend through this tough time.

-Make sure that person takes their medication and keep a close watch on any noticeable side effects that you should tell their therapist in case they may need to switch their medication.
-Continue to give your friend a visit, call them, and invite them out.
-Encourage that person to eat right, sleep well, take a walk outside for 30 minutes, and exercise as exercise can release endorphins and help you destress.
-You should especially check on that person when certain triggers appear like if it is the anniversary of someone they have lost, if they are surrounded by alcohol and drug use, and if they feel the most stressed.
-Give that person all of the tools they need like contact numbers for a doctor or therapist, family, and friends to reach out to in case those thoughts come back.
-Remove lethal objects from their house like pills, knives, firearms.
+You should especially check on that person when certain triggers appear.
+These triggers may be the anniversary of someone they have lost, if they are surrounded by alcohol and drug use, and if they feel the most stressed.
+Give that person all of the tools.
+These tools may include contact numbers for a doctor or therapist, family, and friends to reach out to in case those thoughts come back.
+Remove lethal objects from their house like pills, knives, or firearms.
 Keep their medications locked up or give it to them yourself when they need it.

 Suicide should never have to feel like an option when things in life do not work out.
 Problems do not always stay problems and it can take certain people in your life to find solutions.
 Do not pass off your friend’s problems because you are too afraid to handle it.
 Ignoring the problem will not make it go away.
 If your friend has a problem that you cannot find a solution to, find others who can help like a professional.